elidakirigo/elidakirigo/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...making my profile great!
+- 🔭 I’m currently working on ...meeting my clients needs!
 - 📫 How to reach me: ...on the email at the description section
 - 👯 I’m looking to collaborate on ...creating amazing websites.